 The visitor center stocks everything from fish tackle and sunscreen to healthy snacks like granola bars, trail mix, Horizon milk boxes, juice, soda, candy, and ice cream.
 There’s also a gift shop with electric operated birds, geodes, buckets of toy insects, and more.

 The visitor center is staffed with a naturalist who can give general information about the area, including the different trails.
 I was disappointed that the wagon ride leading to the bridge wasn’t open to the public.
 Wagon ride tours are available to groups and scouts throughout the season.
 Programs for preschoolers to adults have park rangers taking you over bridges and through parts of the park not open to the general public.
-A detailed list of programs can be picked up at the visitor center or you can check our events calendar for upcoming events.
+A detailed list of programs can be picked up at the visitor center.
 Many programs require registration, which you can do online.

 Take a park map to decide which of the over 10 miles of tails you want to seek out.
 The main area covers a 2.5 mile portion of the Potomac Heritage Trail which connects to Great Falls National Park.
 Most of the trails are flat, but wearing long sleeves, walking shoes, and bringing plenty of water is essential.